 No Cape Town travel blog would be complete without mentioning these top tourist attractions.
 But that doesn’t mean your trip won’t be complete if you don’t do them all.

-To help you decide which top attractions are worth visiting, here’s our quick take on each.
+Here’s our quick take on each to help you decide which top attractions are worth visiting

 1. Table Mountain Aerial Cableway